When integrating your new application with IAM Services, you may have the option to receive one or more attributes as part of the integration.

 Names

-There are many name attributes available.
 Whenever possible, we recommend that you use the Display Name.
-This will always be populated with the individual’s preferred or chosen name and should be used unless you have a legitimate business need to use the individual’s legal name.
-(Some groups at the University do have this need, such as The University of Texas Police Department and the ID Center.)
+This will always be populated with the individual’s preferred or chosen name.

 Names vs. Codes